Glycemic Index of White almond paste, puree without sweeteners

 What nutrients does White almond paste, puree without sweeteners provide?

-Can diabetics include White almond paste, puree without sweeteners in their diet?
+Can White almond paste, puree without sweeteners be eaten at night?

 Glycemic Index Database